MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-citrix-hdx-plus.md

 - The users license state is synchronized from Citrix to Microsoft Endpoint Manager, including the users Azure Active Direcotry (Azure AD) user ID.
   - The prerequisites have been met.
   - The Citrix connector is enabled and healthy in Microsoft Endpoint Manager.
   - The correct permissions have been set for the Citrix third-party apps in Azure AD.
-For more information on required permisisons, see [Requirements for using Citrix HDX Plus for Windows 365 Enterprise](requirements-citrix-md).
+For more information on required permisisons, see [Requirements for using Citrix HDX Plus for Windows 365 Enterprise](requirements-citrix.md).
   - The Azure AD user is added and discoverable  in the Citrix console
 - The Citrix agent is downloaded on the Cloud PC.
-  - The Cloud PC can access <citrix download URL>.
+  - The Cloud PC can access Citrix download URL.
   - No security policy is blocking PowerShell or any app/agent installation as System.
 - The Citrix Virtual Delivery Agent is installed.
   - Check **Apps & Features** to see if the Citrix Virtual Apps and Desktops Virtual Delivery Agent is installed on the Cloud PC.